 The #ChangeStartsNow initiative is an anti-racism project and aimed at preventing and responding to racism in Guelph and Wellington County by developing community resources and capacity to educate the community about racism, local Black history, and methods that members of the public can enact themselves to prevent racism and hate crime.

 The Anti-Racism multi-day summit and bi-monthly activities will bring together speakers to address racism, with the goal to engage and educate the community as well as empower them to take action to dismantle racism and all its forms in our community and beyond.
-It is hoped that the Anti-Racism Summit will become an annual event.

 The GBHS recognizes that although racism is frequently denied in Canada, it is evident in our institutions, structures, and lived experience.
 The partners in this project also recognize that systemic racism exists in organizations that work with marginalized communities, including policing, social service, and health agencies.